China defence spending gets mild boost amid economic caution

 The spending figure, set at 1.35 trillion yuan ($208.47 billion) in the national budget released on Friday, is closely watched as a barometer of how aggressively the country will beef up its military.

-Last year China said the defence budget would rise just 6.6%, its slowest rate in three decades, as the economy wilted in the face of the COVID-19 pandemic.
+Last year China said the defence budget would rise just 6.6%, its slowest rate in three decades, as the economy wilted during the pandemic.
 This will be the sixth year in a row for a single-digit increase.

 Li, in his state-of-the-nation address to the largely rubber-stamp legislature, said this year the government would strengthen the armed forces “through reform, science and technology and the training of capable personnel”.